-At St John’s Church we take the responsibility of looking after young people very seriously.
-We seek to protect the young people under our care and those leaders who look after them.
+At St John’s Church we take the responsibility of looking after young people and adults at risk of harm very seriously.
+We seek to protect the young people and vulnerable adults under our care and those leaders who look after them.

 Leaders: All regular leaders and helpers of groups must have completed both a Disclosure and Barring Service (DBS) check and Internal Safeguarding checks before they are allowed to work with our young people.